 At this stage of digital evolution, everyone has some kind of concept on what virtual reality (VR) is.
-For many people, it's still a world away as far as experiencing it, but people are increasingly gaining awareness about this emerging technology, which is starting to appear across several industries.
+Unfortunately, for many people, it's still a world away as far as experiencing it.
+Still, people are increasingly gaining awareness about this emerging technology, starting to appear across several industries.
 Here are the key benefits of virtual reality in business today.

 1. Lets Consumers Test Products Before Purchasing

-One of the most talked-about benefits of virtual reality in business so far has been the fact it allows customers to experience products at brick-and-mortar outlets using a headset with glasses that delivers a 360-degree experience.
+One of the most talked-about benefits of virtual reality in business so far has been that it allows customers to experience products at brick-and-mortar outlets using a headset with glasses that deliver a 360-degree experience.
 This simulation provides a wealth of details for the shopper to examine.
 Every local marketing vendor should be informed about the possibilities of connecting consumers with products through VR engagement.
 The "try before you buy" strategy has been proven to drive sales.

 2. Gives Medical Professionals Powerful Insights on Patients

-Modern medical equipment that encompasses VR is capable of scanning a patient's internal organs to give a surgeon more elaborate views than traditional X-rays.
+Modern medical equipment that encompasses VR can scan a patient's internal organs to give a surgeon more elaborate views than traditional X-rays.
 Doctors can detect and diagnose health problems much earlier with VR due to the expanded visibility of biological processes.
-Doctors wearing VR headsets now have "X-ray vision," helping them navigate through complex surgeries, such as those involving the spine or brain.
+Doctors wearing VR headsets now have "X-ray vision," helping them navigate complex surgeries, such as those involving the spine or brain.

 3. Modernizes Physical Retail Stores to Be More Digital

 In the last decade, thousands of retail stores across the United States have shut down due to financial struggles.
-Malls have been closing partly due to the pandemic, but also because online shopping keeps growing every year, not just during the holidays.
+Malls have been closing partly due to the pandemic and because online shopping keeps growing every year, not just during the holidays.
 VR turns out to be the solution that is reviving retail stores because it provides technology that many consumers don't have at home.
-Since VR experiences can answer many consumer questions quickly, it accelerates purchasing decisions.
+In addition, since VR experiences can answer many consumer questions quickly, it accelerates purchasing decisions.

 One of the best ways to excite patrons about the virtual experiences you offer is to develop a VR app that enhances the in-store experience.
-Interactive apps become reminders of local establishments and they help build brand awareness.
-They are also very useful for testing consumer acceptance of a product and maybe the answer to the biggest small business challenge of how to increase profit.
+Interactive apps become reminders of local establishments, and they help build brand awareness.
+They are also handy for testing consumer acceptance of a product and maybe the answer to the biggest small business challenge of how to increase profit.

 4. Makes Gaming More Innovative and Challenging